crabmusket/deno_assemblyscript_example/README.md

 `allow-read` is required because the script loads the `fib.runtime.wasm` file from disk.
 If you wrote a script that only used the ESM `import` method to include `fib.standalone.wasm` this permission would not be required, because imports do not require permissions.

-## Passing memory into WASM
+## Passing memory into Wasm

-`test_sum.ts` shows a more complex example of passing a memory region (an array of 10 `Float64`s) into the WASM module.
+`test_sum.ts` shows a more complex example of passing a memory region (an array of 10 `Float64`s) into the Wasm module.
-The WASM code in `assembly/sum.ts` sums the values in memory given a start and end index.
+The Wasm code in `assembly/sum.ts` sums the values in memory given a start and end index.

 Run the example using: